CodyReichert/awesome-cl/README.md

 [free software][13] for code, and sellers who aren't evil for physical resources.

+All libraries listed here are available from [Quicklisp][16] unless stated otherwise.

+See the [contributing](#contributing) section for adding something to the list.

 This is released under the GNU Free Documentation License - its text is provided in the LICENSE file.

-All libraries listed here are available from [Quicklisp][16] unless stated otherwise.

-This is also mirrored on [NotABug](https://notabug.org/CodyReichert/awesome-cl) - a fully-free alternative to Github.
+This repository is also mirrored on [NotABug](https://notabug.org/CodyReichert/awesome-cl) - a fully-free alternative to Github.